-- Carburetor jets and needles may be replaced. - Re-sizing of air metering holes involved with CV carburetor throttle slide control permitted. - Throttle slide and return spring may be replaced with aftermarket parts. - · Electronic or mechanical enrichment devices must remain installed but may be deactivated. - Fuel lines and vent lines may be replaced. - · Aftermarket fuel filters may be added. - All components involved in fuel injection systems must remain standard except electronic control modules, which may be modified or replaced with aftermarket or alternate OEM modules.
+- Carburetor jets and needles may be replaced. - Re-sizing of air metering holes involved with CV carburetor throttle slide control permitted. - Throttle slide and return spring may be replaced with aftermarket parts. - Electronic or mechanical enrichment devices must remain installed but may be deactivated. - Fuel lines and vent lines may be replaced. - Aftermarket fuel filters may be added. - All components involved in fuel injection systems must remain standard except electronic control modules, which may be modified or replaced with aftermarket or alternate OEM modules (example: Kit ECU and wiring harness that is produced and/or approved by the motorcycle manufacturer).
 Modules must connect to original connectors or OEM connection kits.
 Installation of additional components to the fuel injection system beyond piggyback fuel injection controllers (examples: Power Commander, Bazzaz) not permitted.
 Aftermarket modules must be readily available to the public from US retail outlets. - The original equipment air box must be utilized in its original configuration except for the sealing of drains for fluid containment.
 Non-OEM filters allowed.